-The German brand Hanhart is not as well-known outside of Germany as, say, their competitors from Sinn or, say, Mühle Glashütte.
-Yet, even if they feel uncomfortable about that, I am sure that they still can find solace in knowing that there are not so many independent watchmakers out there that enjoy as long history of making fine watches as they do.
-Established in Switzerland back in 1882, it now operates on the other side of the border in a German town of Gütenbach in Baden-Württemberg.
-Preparing for its 130th anniversary, the watchmaking specialist will soon present its new collection of chronograph watches.
-The sporty Hanhart Primus Chronograph Diver is one of them.
+Hanhart is not as well-known outside of Germany as their competitors from Sinn or, say, Mühle Glashütte.
+Yet, even if they feel uncomfortable about that, I am sure that they still can find solace in knowing that there are not so many independent brands out there that enjoy an as long history of making fine watches as they do.
+Established in Switzerland back in 1882, Hanhart now operates on the other side of the border in a German town of Gütenbach, Baden-Württemberg.
+Preparing for its 130th anniversary, the watchmaking specialist will soon present its new collection of chronographs.
+The sporty Primus Chronograph Diver is one of them.

-I, frankly, can’t say that I really like the timekeeper’s styling: I only want to give the guys credit for creating an interesting within the deliberately chosen constraints of a watch that is supposed to look not only sporty, but also masculine and, well, aggressive.
+I can’t say that I like the timekeeper’s styling: I only want to give the guys credit for creating an interesting within the deliberately chosen constraints of a watch that is supposed to look not only sporty, but also masculine and, well, aggressive.

-Like almost all modern mechanical diving watches, the German gadget features a fluted, unidirectional rotating bezel with the inevitable 60-minute scale stamped on it.
+Like almost all modern mechanical divers, the German gadget features a fluted, unidirectional rotating bezel with the inevitable 60-minute scale stamped on it.
 To ensure better legibility, the bezel has a red-and-white insert at 12 o’clock, which is covered with Superluminova.

-In fact, it is a slightly modified ETA Valjoux 7750 base movement with a black PVD-coated rotor that sports Hanhart logo on it, and a bi-compax dial layout with a small seconds counter at 9 o’clock and a 30-minute chronograph totalizer at 3 o’clock.
+It is nothing more (but also: nothing less) than a slightly modified ETA Valjoux 7750 base movement with a black PVD-coated rotor that sports the Hanhart logo on it, and a bi-compax dial layout with a small seconds counter at 9 o’clock and a 30-minute chronograph totalizer at 3 o’clock.
 The date is displayed at 6 o’clock.